-The following document demonstrates our planning for expenditure of PE and School Sports Premium Funding for the academic year 2019 – 2020 and our Evaluation of this.
+The following document demonstrates our planning for expenditure of PE and School Sports Premium Funding for the academic year 2019-2020 and 2020-2021 and our Evaluation of this.
 Funding was carried forward across these two academic years due to COVID and Lockdowns.

 The contribution of PE and Sport Premium funding to the Personal Development of our pupils

 P.E. and school sport play a very important part in the life of Bolton-on-Swale St Mary’s Church of England Primary School.
 We believe that P.E. and school sport contribute to the holistic development of our children as healthy and well-rounded individuals.
 Through participation, our children develop and learn more about key values such as respect, co-operation, team work and consideration for others.
 We encourage and active lifestyle, healthy eating and provide access to a wide range of extra curricular PE activities.
 Our aim is to develop lifelong interests in sport and health which are enriching and fulfilling.